TejasGupta-27/Movie_Recommendation_System-/README.md

 Contact
 -------
-For questions or inquiries about the Movie Recommendation System, feel free to contact Your Name at your.email@example.com.
+For questions or inquiries about the Movie Recommendation System, feel free to contact